Protham1/DL/README.md

-# Seggs
 NN using cpp
-So basically this is an existing project let me just have it as reference and figure it out on my own
+So basically this is an interesting project let me just have it as a to do and figure it out on my own